Skip to content

 Animal health consultants with industry, start-up, academic, and private practice experience.

-providing expertise in veterinary clinical studies, veterinary regulations, business development, and development and
+Providing expertise in veterinary clinical studies, veterinary regulations, business development, and development and

 commercialization of veterinary pharmaceuticals, biologics, devices, and diagnostics

 Since 2007, our veterinary consultants have assisted dozens of veterinary companies, human pharmaceutical firms and laboratories enter the veterinary market and animal health sector.
-Our seasoned animal health consultants can assist with veterinary clinical studies, business development and licensing transactions, and commercializing products for the veterinary market and animal health industry.

 Our veterinary consultants also provide guidance on navigating the veterinary regulations and the various agencies involved in the oversight of various veterinary drugs, medicated feeds, biologics, parasiticides, cell-based therapies, devices, diagnostics, foods, and nutraceuticals (supplements).